 They do tend to be smaller – but that has benefits.
 Flatter structures position you that much closer to the decision makers and give you a broader perspective.
 Smaller businesses also often mean you’re more likely to be given the opportunity to do things outside your specialty and expand your skill set.

 Finance and insurance

-Financial and insurance services are a large player in New Zealand’s economy - in the year ending March 2015, the sector contributed $12.6bn to GDP, nearly 6%.
+Financial and insurance services are a large player in New Zealand’s economy - in the year ending March 2017, the sector contributed $13.4bn to GDP.
 There are 25 registered banks and numerous financial institutions established in New Zealand.

 We also have one of the least regulated insurance markets in the world.